giucamp/density/README.md

 If the element base type is void (the default), then any type can be added to the list:

 	auto list = dense_list<>::make(3 + 5, string("abc"), 42.f);
 	list.push_front(wstring(L"ABC"));
 	for (auto it = list.begin(); it != list.end(); it++)
 	{
 		cout << it.complete_type().type_info().name() << endl;
 	}

-This snippet creates a list with 3 elements, and then adds another one in front.
+This snippet creates a list with 3 elements, and then adds another one at the beginning.
 Then the type of every element is written on std::cout.
 With a dense_list<void> range loops cannot be used, because the indirection of the iterator returns void.
 The iterator.element() returns a void pointer to the complete element.
 In the last snippet the function complete_type() of the iterartor is used.
 It returns a density::runtime_type, an object which is used as "type eraser": it is able to construct, destroy, copy, move, retrieve size and alignment of a type.
 The function type_info() of runtime_type returns the [std::type_info](http://en.cppreference.com/w/cpp/types/type_info) associated to the type.
 With the latter the user can discover the actual complete type of every element, and may match the type in a switch-like construct.
 Unfortunately this is almost everything you can do with the type_info.
 Even the names of the type, printed in the last snippet, are compiler dependent and unreliable.
 If you need to include additional information about the complete type of the elements, you can: density containers allow to customize the type used to do type-erasure.
 Here is the declaration of dense_list:

     template <typename ELEMENT = void, typename ALLOCATOR = std::allocator<ELEMENT>, typename RUNTIME_TYPE = runtime_type<ELEMENT> >
         class dense_list final;

 The third template parameter can be used to specify a type other than the class template [runtime_type](http://peggysansonetti.it/tech/density/html/classdensity_1_1runtime__type.html), given that this type meets the requirements of RuntimeType.
 For example you may provide the capability of streaming objects to a std::ostream.
-Or, if your codebase is using a reflection mechanism, your custom RUNTIME_TYPE may wrap a pointer to your custom type_info.
-Type erasure is a subset of reflection, and density by default stores, about a type, only what it needs to handle the lifetime of elements in a container.
+Or, if your codebase is using a reflection mechanism, your custom RUNTIME_TYPE may wrap a pointer to your custom type_info-like class.
+Type erasure is a subset of reflection; density, by default stores about a type only what it needs to handle the lifetime of elements in a container.

 heterogeneous queues
 --------------------
 Queues are special case containers.
 They restrict the modifications so that additions of new elements can be done only at the end, and removals can be done only at the beginning. density provides two similar containrser for queue: